tizianoflati/reditools2.0/README.md

 >
 > deactivate

 These commands will create a new environment whose name is *ENV* (you can choose any name of your flavour) and will install all dependencies listed in the file *requirements.txt* into ENV).
+The commands *activate* and *deactivate* activate (i.e., start or open) and deactivate (i.e., end or close) the virtual environment respectively.

 Testing the serial version:
 -------------